sophia-grace/Concurrent-Social-Network/README.md

 Then,

-            java SocialMedia <number-of-users>
+            java SocialMedia <number of users>

-where <number-of-users> is the number of users you would like to simulate.
-Please note that <number-of-users> must be greater than 2.
+where <number of users> is the number of users you would like to simulate.
+Please note that <number of users> must be greater than 2.